ehsan11100/AdGuard/Configuration.md

   - `group` — The name of the user group to switch to after the startup.
   - `user` — The name of the user to switch to after the startup.
-  - `rlimit_nofile` — Limit on the maximum number of open files for the server process (on unixlike OSes).
+  - `rlimit_nofile` — Limit on the maximum number of open files for the server process (on unixlike OSs).
 Set to `0` to use the system's default value.
 - **Clients settings**
   - `clients` — Persistent and runtime clients settings.
     - `persistent` — An array of explicitly configured clients.  **Before